odow/Kokako.jl/docs/src/tutorial/02_adding_uncertainty.md

 Lower bound: 8333.33
 ```

 This concludes our second tutorial for `Kokako.jl`.
 In the next tutorial,
-[Tutorial Three: objective noise](@ref), we extend the uncertainty to the fuel
+[Tutorial Three: objective uncertainty](@ref), we extend the uncertainty to the
-cost.
+fuel cost.